beakerbrowser/beaker/README.md

 #### Why Beaker?

-Beaker is better than the HTTP/S Web because:

  - Users can share files with end-to-end secrecy
  - Data published via the Dat peer-to-peer protocol is controlled by the user
  - Peer-to-peer websites can be forked, modified, and shared
  - Peer-to-peer websites work offline, because they don't rely on hosts
  - Peer-to-peer websites are versioned, so users can peg a version or view a website at any point in its history

-Beaker is better than a blockchain Web because:

- - There's no Proof-of-Work or overhead for achieving global consensus
- - Users don't need to download a large dataset to participate (the blockchain history)
- - No upfront payment is required to participate

 #### P2P Web APIs